 12. reasonable deadlines together with proper protections for the member should the employer fail to meet a deadline for a decision;

 13. recognition of the unfettered right of the academic staff association to be fully informed at all times as well as the right of the association to represent the member at every stage of the process; and

 14. recognition that renewal, tenure and promotion decisions, like all other terms and conditions of employment, are subject to the grievance/arbitration provisions of the collective agreement, and that the academic staff association has carriage rights for all renewal, tenure and promotion grievances.

 A “tenure-track” appointment is an appointment which ensures access to a tenure hearing with the expectation of a positive result based upon satisfactory performance.
 A denial of renewal or tenure constitutes a finding of unsatisfactory performance over an extended period.
 For this reason the burden of proof in renewal and tenure decisions should be on the employer.

 Budgetary considerations are not valid reasons for denial of renewal, tenure or promotion.
 In addition, there must be no limit on the proportion of the academic staff who may be tenured nor on the proportion of academic staff at any given rank.

-1 See CAUT, Policy Statement on Tenure, Approved by the CAUT Council, November 2005.
+1 See CAUT Policy Statement on Tenure, Approved by the CAUT Council, November 2015.

 2 The CAUT Policy Statement on Equity reminds us that in career decisions “recognition must be given to different and diverse experiences of various marginalized groups.
-Diverse substantive contributions to knowledge must be welcomed in the university.
-Diversity demands representation of difference in terms of vision, values, cultural mores, methodologies and epistemologies in critical analysis.”
-See CAUT, Policy Statement on Equity, Approved by the CAUT Council, November 2002.
+Diverse substantive contributions to knowledge must be welcomed in the university or college.
+Diversity demands representation of difference in terms of vision, values, cultural mores, lived experience, methodologies and epistemologies in critical analysis.”
+See CAUT Policy Statement on Equity, Approved by the CAUT Council, November 2018.